greylain59-jpg/cake-blow/README.md

 ## Features

 - **Interactive Cake**: Click to add candles 🕯️.
+- **Sharing Over the Web**: Share your cake creation with friends and loved ones 🎁.
 - **Microphone Integration**: Blow into your mic to extinguish candles 🎤.
 - **Candle Count**: Watch the candle count change dynamically 🔢.
 - **Engaging UI**: Engage with a user-friendly interface.

 ## Accessing the Project

-To experience the Interactive Birthday Cake, visit the GitHub Pages link: [Interactive Birthday Cake](https://sherryuser.github.io/cake-blow/)
+To experience the Interactive Birthday Cake, visit the GitHub Pages link: [Interactive Birthday Cake](https://mahnoorsheikh16.github.io/cake-blow/)

 ## How to Use

 1. Go to the provided GitHub Pages link.
 2. Allow microphone access.
 3. Click on the cake to add candles.
+4. Use the 'share cake' button to copy a link and send it to friends.
-4. Blow into your device to blow out the candles.
+5. Blow into your device to blow out the candles.

 ## Technologies